-Earlier RVOS approaches~\citep{bellver2020refvos,ning2020polar,hui2021collaborative} generally employed a \emph{bottom-up} strategy: first, image-level methods~\citep{rother2004grabcut,ye2019cross,carion2020end,plummer2015flickr30k} were applied to obtain frame-level masks, followed by spatio-temporal reasoning, such as mask propagation~\citep{seo2020urvos}, to refine the segmentation across frames.
-More recently, with the success of cross-attention-based methods ~\citep{vaswani2017attention,meinhardt2022trackformer,zeng2022motr} in object segmentation and tracking, query-based architectures have been introduced to RVOS, leading to significant improvements, with ReferFormer~\citep{wu2022language} and MUTR~\citep{yan2024referred} being notable examples.
-The limited scale of paired video-language data with segmentation annotations has always been a major limitation in RVOS, causing most methods to train jointly on video and image samples~\citep{kazemzadeh2014referitgame,jhuang2013towards}.
-The latest approaches go even further and unify all object localization datasets and tasks in a single framework to maximize the amount of training data~\citep{yan2023universal,wu2024general,cheng2023tracking}.
+Earlier RVOS approaches~\citep{bellver2020refvos,ning2020polar,hui2021collaborative} generally employed a \emph{bottom-up} strategy: first, image-level methods~\citep{rother2004grabcut,ye2019cross,carion2020end,plummer2015flickr30k} were applied to obtain frame masks, followed by spatio-temporal reasoning, such as mask propagation~\citep{seo2020urvos}, to refine the segmentation across frames.
+More recently, with the success of cross-attention-based methods ~\citep{vaswani2017attention,meinhardt2022trackformer,zeng2022motr} in object segmentation and tracking, query-based architectures have been introduced to RVOS, leading to significant improvements~\citep{wu2022language,wu2023onlinerefer, yan2024referred}.
+The limited scale of paired video-language data with segmentation annotations has always been a major limitation, causing most methods to train jointly on videos and images~\citep{kazemzadeh2014referitgame,jhuang2013towards}.
+The latest approaches go further and unify all object localization tasks in a single framework~\citep{yan2023universal,wu2024general,cheng2023tracking}.
 However, while these models excel in object tracking, they struggle to generalize to more dynamic concepts.
-In contrast, we demonstrate that generative video-language pre-training on Internet-scale data~\citep{schuhmann2022laion,bain2021frozen} results in a universal mapping between the space of language and the ever-changing visual world.
+In contrast, we demonstrate that generative pre-training on Internet-scale data~\citep{schuhmann2022laion,bain2021frozen} results in a universal (\ie, not limited to one domain) mapping between the space of language and the ever-changing visual world.